Convex Polygons in Cartesian Products: Extremal bounds for convex polytopes in Cartesian products

-To initialize the recursion, we define boundary values as follows: For every integer $j\geq 0$, let $S_2(j,j)$ be the $2^j\times 2^j$ grid defined in the proof of Lemma~\ref{lem:upperGeneral} that does not contain more than $4(j+1)$ points in convex position.
-Note that every line that contains 3 or more points from $S_2(j,j)$ is axis-parallel (this property was not needed in the proof of Lemma~\ref{lem:upperGeneral}).
-Assume now that $d\geq 3$, and $S_{d-1}(j,j)$ has been defined for all $j\geq 0$; and every $k$-dimensional flat containing $k+1$ or more points is axis-aligned for all $k=1,\ldots , d$.
-Let $j$ be a nonnegative integer.
-We now construct $S_d(i,j)$ for all integers $0\leq i\leq j$ as follows.
+To initialize the recursion, we define boundary values as follows: For every integer $j\geq 0$, let $S_2(j,j)$ be the $2^j\times 2^j$ grid defined in the proof of Lemma~\ref{lem:upper2} that does not contain more than $4(j+1)$ points in convex position.
+Note that every line that contains 3 or more points from $S_2(j,j)$ is axis-parallel (this property was not needed in the proof of Lemma~\ref{lem:upper2}).
+Assume now that $d\geq 3$, and $S_{d-1}(j,j)$ has been defined for all $j\geq 0$; and for all $k\in \{1,\ldots , d-2\}$, if a point $p\in S_{d-1}(j,j)$ lies in the relative interior of $k$-polytope $F$ whose vertices are in $S_{d-1}(j,j)$, then $F$ is axis-aligned.